Kursorr/qwirk-old-front/readme.md

 If you have problem with `npm i` on the back folder, you need to:

+- `sudo apt install make
-- `sudo apt-get install python-minimal`
+- `sudo apt install python-minimal`
-- `sudo apt-get install build-essential`
+- `sudo apt install build-essential`

 And here, if you have problem with `npm i` on the front folder: